Injection Molding Material Selection Guide

 Colorants Provide desired color to the final product, enhancing aesthetic appeal and allowing for product differentiation.

-Improve mechanical properties like strength and stiffness, increasing load-bearing capacity while reducing weight.
+Reinforcements Reinforcements such as glass fibers or carbon fibers improve mechanical properties like strength and stiffness, increasing load-bearing capacity while reducing weight.

 Flame Retardants Reduce flammability and enhance fire resistance, ensuring safety in applications where fire hazards are a concern.